DrDonk/unlocker/README.md

 * unlock.exe - apply patches to VMware
 * relock.exe - remove patches from VMware
 * check.exe  - check the patch status of VMware

+### Building on Windows
+Currently, you will need to use WSL to build on Windows and follow the Linux build instructions.

 ## 4. Linux
 On Linux you will need to be either root or use sudo to run the scripts in the terminal.